Registration for 2024 spring

 - Augustine uses it for data analysis

-- interfacing various industrial data (the rest is confidential)
+- Zsolt interfaces various industrial data (the rest is confidential)

-- chemist stuff (some of their tools use Python)
+- Csenge does chemist stuff (some of their tools use Python)

 Python is (a bit too) widely used.
 You can write small scripts to automate boring tasks, or make a whole game.
 Data scientists’ main tool is programming in Python.
 Some web pages are written in Python.
 You can even control real-life hardware with Python!

 The Python language is the top ranked since 2017 in the IEEE languages rank and those guys are serious! (yes, those guys from the WiFi’s “IEEE 802.11 abgnacax”, this is a really respectable institution) With Python you can get things done fast, the syntax is easy to read and understand. (well, it was a design goal after all) Even kids can learn from the age of 10.
 Trust me, I did it.

 The training includes the following topics: